 - A Priority Pass membership (Enrollment required), giving you access to 1,300+ lounges around the world; you can guest up to two people at no additional cost

 - Access to Plaza Premium Lounges; you can guest up to one person at no additional cost

 - Access to Escape Lounges and select Lufthansa Lounges

-I’d say the lounge access is the most substantial perk, though there are other useful perks for being an authorized user on the Amex Platinum, including:
+I’d say the lounge access is the most substantial perk, though there are other useful perks for being an authorized user on the Amex Platinum (Enrollment is required for select benefits), including:

 - A TSA PreCheck or Global Entry fee credit for each authorized user (every 4.5 years for the application fee for TSA PreCheck, or every four years for the application fee for Global Entry)

 - Complimentary hotel status with Hilton Honors and Marriott Bonvoy

 - Complimentary car rental status with Avis, Hertz, and National